SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 ## Part 2: Building the pipeline

-**Objective**: In the previous section you observed that the ```device_performance``` directory contains multiple small source csv files.
+**Objective**: In the previous section you observed that the ```device_performance``` directory contains multiple small source csv files that contain four columns.
 In this section we will read the contents of these sources file and re-write them into a single output csv file.

 1. Return to the  Modeler by using the dropdown menu in the upper left corner of your screen.
   ![](./images/dropdown_pipelineModeler.png)